jcclose1/Basic_AWS_EC2/README.md

 ```

 ### 3. Point Jupyter configuration file at your newly created certificates
-Enter this command so that Jupyter server to grant access to notebooks over HTTPS when your chosen password is provided:
+This command edits your Jupyter configuration file so that Jupyter server will grant access to notebooks over HTTPS when your password is provided:
 ```python
 cd ~
 sed -i "1 a\